Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion

 \

 \textbf{\emph{Implications for the Large-Scale Structure.}}

 The simplest statistics to be extracted from the primordial density fluctuations is the one-point function, \ie the number of collapsed objects.
-Following the Press-Schechter formalism \cite{Press:1973iz}, this is given by the probability that the density is above a given threshold value $\delta_{\mathrm{c}}$:

-The threshold of collapse depends on the time of re-entry of the fluctuations and has been extensively explored in the literature \cite{Harada:2013epa,Young:2014ana,Germani:2018jgr,Yoo:2018kvb}.
+Following the Press-Schechter formalism \cite{Press:1973iz}, this is given by the probability that $\delta$ is above a given threshold $\delta_{\mathrm{c}}$, $\beta=P(\delta>\delta_{\mathrm{c}})=2\int_{\delta_{\mathrm{c}}}^\infty P(\delta)\dd\delta$. $\delta_{\mathrm{c}}$ depends on the time of re-entry of the fluctuations and has been extensively explored in the literature \cite{Harada:2013epa,Young:2014ana,Germani:2018jgr,Yoo:2018kvb}.
 For our purposes it will be enough to fix it to $\delta_{\mathrm{c}}=1.68$, as predicted by linear theory of spherical collapse \cite{1980lssu.book.....P}.
 From \Fig{fig:comparison_pdf}, it is clear that as $\nu\equiv\delta_{\mathrm{c}}/\sigma$ increases, the number of collapsed objects is larger in heavy-tailed models than in the Gaussian case.